In the current context in Vietnam, is investing in a master's degree effective?

 In actual recruitment, there are units that do not differentiate between university and postgraduate graduates.

-Mr. Quach Hong Ha, Head of Corporate Customer Department of Joint Stock Commercial Bank for Foreign Trade of Vietnam (Vietcombank - Ky Dong branch), said that this unit mainly recruits people with university degrees and does not differentiate between candidates with university degrees and those with higher degrees.
+Mr. Quach Hong Ha, Head of Corporate Customer Department of Joint Stock Commercial Bank for Foreign Trade of Vietnam ( Vietcombank - Ky Dong branch), said that this unit mainly recruits people with university degrees and does not differentiate between candidates with university degrees and those with higher degrees.
 In particular, graduation certificates are only a small factor in the input filter consisting of many criteria.
 For new graduates, the unit also conducts recruitment steps through exams to direct interviews.

 "A candidate with a university degree is just a highlight in the application, not a decisive factor in recruitment.
 Vietcombank, like other banks, has standardized job descriptions with specific income levels for each position.
-Therefore, income is not based on qualifications but depends on the performance of each specific job," Mr. Ha emphasized.
+Therefore, income is not based on qualifications but depends on the effectiveness of each specific job," Mr. Ha emphasized.

 RECRUITMENT OF LECTURERS: MASTER'S DEGREE STANDARD BUT PHD'S DEGREE IS PREFERRED